 – All our Rangers are passionate about conservation of native wildlife and ecosystems.

-- Daily talks are fun and interactive, but also draw attention to current issues such as loss of habitat and introduced predators.
+Daily talks are fun and interactive, but also draw attention to current issues such as loss of habitat and introduced predators.

-- All schools in the surrounding area are invited to bring students to our ‘living classroom’.
+– Schools in the surrounding area are invited to bring students to our ‘living classroom’.
 Lesson plans are targeted to each grade level and follow the Australian Curriculum for Science.

-– Whenever possible, we employ local residents, and purchase goods and services locally.
+– Whenever possible, we employ local residents and purchase goods and services locally.

-– We were active in a local community group which successfully lobbied against a proposed quarry within 3 km of the Sanctuary.
+– We were active in a local community group which successfully lobbied against a proposed quarry within 3km of the Sanctuary.

-– Our eucalyptus plantation at Stuart Corrective Services Farm plays a role in the rehabilitation of low-risk prisoners who tend the trees.
+– Our eucalyptus plantation at Stuart Corrective Services Farm plays a role in the rehabilitation of low-risk prisoners who tend to the trees.